naweed/MauiScientificCalculator/README.md

 # MauiScientificCalculator (UPDATED TO MAUI GA RELEASE)
-A simple scientific calculator built uisng .NET MAUI.
+A simple scientific calculator built using .NET MAUI.
 Based ont his [Behance Concept](https://www.behance.net/gallery/79810231/UIUX-Challenge-04-05-Calculator-App-Icon).

 ## Roadmap
 This is a full working app.
 The following enhancements are in the pipeline: